 are among the most popular books ever written for machinists!

-Written in a relaxed style, you'll actually enjoy reading technical information.
+They are well written in a clear but relaxed style, and you'll find you'll actually enjoy reading this amazing compilation of diverse technical information.

 The subtitle of the first book says it all: Projects, hints, tips and anecdotes of the trade.

 These books include detailed instructions and fully dimensioned

 drawings for numerous tools and accessories you will want to make for

 in your shop.
 Even if you're a novice, you'll find the instructions

 They also contain much useful and timesaving shop know-how, some of which is extremely difficult, if not impossible, to find elsewhere.
 The information in these books has been gleaned from many and varied sources, including experienced machinists (and home shop guys) who were willing to share what they know.

 One machinist told me he got a pay raise as a direct result of using a tip from these books which enabled his employer to do a job for a profit instead of a loss!David Randal, Tool Steel Welding Expert, and Owner of Randal Welding & Machine, Santa Ana, CA, says: "These are books every machinist can benefit from, regardless of level.
 Their purchase is a must even for the beginner."